Understanding Elman RNN — Uniqueness & How To Implement

 1. Elman RNN: In Elman RNNs, the hidden layer is connected to both the input and output layers.
 The activations from the hidden layer are fed back to themselves across multiple time steps.
 This allows the network to maintain information about the previous inputs over time and process data sequences.

 2. Gated Recurrent Unit (GRU): GRUs are a type of RNN designed to overcome the “vanishing gradient” problem, a common problem in traditional RNNs.
 GRUs have a more compact structure than LSTMs and use two gates (update and reset gates) to control the flow of information in and out of the cell state.
-This allows the network to store and access data over a more extended time while being computationally more efficient than LSTMs.
+This allows the network to store and access data over a more extended time while computationally more efficient than LSTMs.

 Both Elman RNNs and GRUs have their strengths and weaknesses, and the choice between them depends on the specific task and application.

 For example, GRUs are usually better for jobs that require long-term dependencies, like speech recognition and language translation, and they are also more efficient than LSTMs when it comes to processing data.
-At the same time, Elman RNNs may be more suitable for tasks that require processing sequences of data with context.
+At the same time, Elman RNNs may be more suitable for tasks that require processing data sequences with context.

 Elman RNN PyTorch